 With that said, it is important that you have the people surrounding you do the same.
 They can add to a toxic relationship by swaying or perpetuating old emotions.
 This may mean that you need to have a candid conversation about how their opinions impact your own.
 If they are a true friend, they should be willing to adjust how they talk about their partner.

 Create Shared Goals

-One of the most effective methods to building a positive relationship is creating shared goals.
+One of the most effective methods of building a positive relationship is creating shared goals.
 When starting over, this is especially helpful, as you can toss out the old and look to freshen things up.
-These goals can be either short and long term, and we recommend coming up with a few of each.
-For example, a short term goal may be improving your listening skills, whereas a long term goal may be moving in together.
+These goals can be either short or long term, and we recommend coming up with a few of each.
+For example, a short-term goal may be improving your listening skills, whereas a long-term goal may be moving in together.

 Although people may say otherwise, starting over in a relationship is possible.
 If you and your partner are willing to put in the work and love one another, it can work out.
 Let us know which of these tips you found most helpful!

 Here are a few hand-picked articles for you to read next:

 - How to Get the Spark Back in Your Relationship While in Quarantine

 - 9 Red Flags You Shouldn’t Overlook in a Relationship

 - 9 Easy Questions That Prove You Have a Great Relationship